 A top prize winner in numerous competitions, Stanford captured first prize at the 2nd Canadian International Piano Arts Competition as well as first prize at the 7th American Protégé International Piano Competition where he was subsequently awarded “The Best Romantic Interpreter Award.”
 He was also the grand prize winner of the 8th Canada CCC National Piano Competition and a top laureate at the 13th San Jose International Piano Competition.
 Among his awards and distinctions are scholarships endowed from The Royal Conservatory of Music, Canada Cultural Festival, Canimax Foundation and The Alexander and Buono Foundation.

 Stanford has released several chapbook collections, with a focus on metaphysics and phonetic soundscapes.
 His debut book, Any Seam or Needlework, was released by The Operating System (2016, Brooklyn NY) in collaboration with quilt artist, Daphne Taylor as part of their 4th annual Print Document Series: Of Sound::Mind, which celebrates the headspace of poet musicians.
 On April 2017, Stanford released his second chapbook Kite Extension curated by the Toronto publisher Words(on)Pages.
-His third chapbook Comfort of Malice , a collaborative book featuring artwork and poems, will be published by Inspiritus Press this October.
-In the fall of 2018, his first full length collection of poems Structures from the Still, will be released by Akinoga Press in Baltimore.
+His third chapbook Comfort of Malice , a collaborative book of poems featuring photography by poet JC Bouchard, will be published by Inspiritus Press this June.
+In the summer of 2018, his first full length collection of poems Structures from the Still, will be released by Akinoga Press in August.

 Born in Toronto, Stanford began studying piano at the age of five under the tutelage of his parents who were prominent musicians and gave his solo recital debut at age 12.
 He later furthered his studies at the Phil and Eli Taylor Academy for Young Artists under the Lucia Ten Kortenaar scholarship, where he was frequently presented in recital.
 Stanford has also performed in masterclasses conducted by celebrated pedagogues most notably James Anagnoson, Marc Durand, Andre Laplante, David Louie, John O’ Conor, Ian Parker, and James Parker.
 Additionally, he has had the privilege of working closely with acclaimed concert pianist, Dang Thai Son at the Centre d’Arts Orford.